-Unless SC acts strongly against those who constrain free expression, arbitrary arrests will continue
+Journalist’s arrest: Unless SC punishes those curbing free speech, police overreach will continue

 “A citizen’s right to liberty is sacrosanct and non-negotiable.
 It is a fundamental right granted under the Constitution and can’t be infringed upon by the state.”

 Justice Indira Banerjee used these inspiring words on Tuesday while setting free Prashant Kanojia, a journalist who had been arrested for tweeting a fairly innocuous news clip in which a woman spoke of handing over a marriage proposal to the formally celibate Yogi Adityanath, Chief Minister of Uttar Pradesh.
 Yet, the Supreme Court’s decision in the Kanojia case will do nothing to prevent police across states from victimising citizens whose perfectly legal speech acts happen to offend powerful politicians.

 Consider that the Uttar Pradesh police used Section 500 of the Indian Penal Code, which deals with criminal defamation, without a complaint from the person supposedly defamed.
 Consider that Kanojia was arrested (abducted might be a more accurate description) in Delhi by Uttar Pradesh policemen in plain clothes without the Delhi police being consulted.
 Consider that an Uttar Pradesh magistrate ignored these obvious breaches of procedure and remanded the journalist to custody for an extended period.
 These serious lapses warrant investigation and punishment, but instead the Supreme Court contented itself with high-minded sentiments.

+As it turns out, Kanojia wasn’t the only person arrested in connection with the video.
+The Uttar Pradesh police have also arrested Anuj Shukla and Ishika Singh of Nation Live channel for broadcasting the clip, in addition to two other men for sharing a spoof wedding invitation related to the woman’s statement on social media, The Print reported.
+Three others were booked on similar grounds, the publication said.

-The same vacation bench came off even worse in the case of Priyanka Sharma, a Bharatiya Janata Party activist arrested for posting an amusing composited image of Bengal’s Chief Minister Mamata Banerjee.
+The same vacation bench of the Supreme Court came off even worse in the case of Priyanka Sharma, a Bharatiya Janata Party activist arrested for posting an amusing composited image of Bengal’s Chief Minister Mamata Banerjee.
 Among the charges against Sharma was one invoking Section 67A of the IPC, which deals with transmitting sexually explicit images, though there was no hint of anything sexual in the meme she shared.

 While freeing Sharma, the bench instructed her to apologise to Mamata Banerjee, making one wonder if it was a court dedicated to legal issues or a khap panchayat interested in resolving disputes and soothing conflicts.
 Luckily, the judges rescinded that order, but some damage to the court’s reputation had already been done.
 As in the Kanojia case, no government officials were harmed as a result of the ruling.